 Intertape Polymer Group Inc. is a recognized leader in the development, manufacture and sale of a variety of paper and film based pressure sensitive and water activated tapes, polyethylene and specialized polyolefin films, woven coated fabrics and complementary packaging systems for industrial and retail use.
 Headquartered in Montreal, Quebec and Sarasota, Florida, the Company employs approximately 2,000 employees with operations in 17 locations, including 12 manufacturing facilities in North America and one in Europe.

 Stock Chart / Stock Price

-- The Company still expects to realize approximately $13 million of cost savings at the completion of the South Carolina Project, but has revised its guidance to reflect a more gradual ramp-up.
+- The Company still expects to realize approximately $13 million of cost savings upon the completion of the South Carolina Project.

 * Non-GAAP financial measure.
 As required by applicable securities legislation, the Company has provided definitions of these non-GAAP measures, as well as a reconciliation of each of them to the most directly comparable GAAP measure, on this website under “Investor Relations” and “Events and Presentations” and “Investor Presentations”.

 - On October 6, 2015, the Company announced the temporary shut down of its manufacturing facility in Columbia, South Carolina, due to significant rainfall and subsequent severe flooding in South Carolina.
 On October 23, the Company confirmed that it had shut down the Columbia facility permanently.

 - On November 2, 2015, the Company acquired RJM Manufacturing, Inc. (d/b/a TaraTape), a manufacturer of filament and pressure sensitive tapes for a purchase price of $11.0 million.